Azure-Samples/traffic-manager-dotnet-manage-profiles/README.md

 - csharp
 products:
 - azure
-services: Traffic-Manager
+extensions:
-platforms: dotnet
+- services: Traffic-Manager
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing Traffic Manager Profiles in C# #

  Azure traffic manager sample for managing profiles.
   - Create a domain
   - Create a self-signed certificate for the domain
   - Create 5 app service plans in 5 different regions
   - Create 5 web apps under the each plan, bound to the domain and the certificate
   - Create a traffic manager in front of the web apps
   - Disable an endpoint
   - Delete an endpoint
   - Enable an endpoint
   - Change/configure traffic manager routing method
   - Disable traffic manager profile
   - Enable traffic manager profile

 ## Running this Sample ##